himaxwell/himaxwell.github.io/_drafts/concerns-part2.md

 Let's look at each of these from the perspective of a given class that we'll call `ClassA`.

-Composition is a working relationship, where `ClassB` performs a function for our `ClassA`.
-The class that performs this function can change over time.
+Composition is a working relationship, where `ClassB` performs a function for our `ClassA`, but the class that performs this function can change over time.
 This is similar to a workplace, where anyone qualified can be a receptionist and the person performing that function can change over time.
 All we really care about is the receptionist functionality happening.

 Polymorphism is similar, but whereas with composition we get a class to perform a function for us, with polymorphism we ourselves (`ClassA`) take on a role.
 We become the receptionist by asserting that we can do receptionist things and that anyone can treat us like a receptionist.
+We also feel right at home with others filling receptionist roles, laughing at the same jokes, reading the same industry publications, and griping about receptionist things.

 With inheritance, the relationship between classes is much more formal.
 There is a direct lineage, and, while our parent might be a receptionist, no receptionist unrelated to us can be our parent.
-With inheritance, we are talking about a relationship, not merely a role or a function.
+With inheritance, we are talking about a directly traceable genealogy from child to ancestor, not merely a role or function.

-The key takeaway here is:
+The key takeaways here are:

-> Thinking about the relationships among our classes yields high-quality designs.
+> 1. Thinking about the relationships among our classes yields high-quality designs.
+>

-So think before you create dependencies among classes and always be sure to use the right tool for the job.
+> 2. Before you create relationships among classes, always be sure that you're using the right tool for the job.

-Or in other words: Don't marry into the family if all you need is someone to water your houseplants for you while you're away on vacation.
-Having someone perform that function for you will work just fine, no formal relationship needed!
+Or in other words: Don't marry into a family if all you need is someone to water your houseplants and walk your dog for you while you're away on vacation.
+Having someone perform that function for you will work just fine, no formal affiliation needed!

 ### Write Code that Has a Single Responsibility